abhiwand/atk/python/intelanalytics/doc/source/overapi.rst

 >>> csv3 = CsvFile("different_data.txt", [('x', float32), ('', ignore), ('y', int64)])

 The schema is the structure of a single line in the CSV File.
 It is built from tuples, each representing a field --its name and type.
-(See link:todo-DataTypes for supported Data Types)
+(See supported Data Types)

+For File schemas, the ``ignore`` type may be specified if the parser should ignore the field.
+When used as a BigFrame data source, the CSV file's schema becomes the schema of the BigFrame, where the name and type become column descriptions

 Optionally choose a delimiter other than ',' and skip the first n lines of the file, which may be header: